ASaragga/FinCalc/README.md

   - Financial settlements: In cases involving financial settlements, a solicitor may need to calculate how much should be paid, factoring in interest, inflation, or depreciation over time.

-**Aditional Topics within the Intersection of Law and Finance from a Global but Less Quantitative Perspective**
+**Aditional Areas within the Intersection of Law and Finance from a Global but Less Quantitative Perspective**

 - Securities Law
   - Regulation of financial markets